jgoodhcg/2018-jgood-blog/content/md/posts/2020-01-26-expo-shadow-cljs-starter.md

-{:title "A template for Expo apps with Shadow CLJS" :layout :post :tags []}
+{:title "A template for Expo apps with Shadow CLJS" :layout :post :tags ["expo" "cljs" "shadow-cljs"]}

 Do you want to make a native app?
 Are you familiar with a React stack?
 Do you also want to write in Clojure?
 Then the solution is -- [Expo](https://expo.io) with [Shadow CLJS](https://shadow-cljs.github.io/docs/UsersGuide.html).
 It's an easy technology transition and a well maintained platform to build on.
 I've used Expo with plain Javascript at my day job for a couple of years.
 My most significant personal project is an Expo app written in CLJS